 - Line 6b.
 Intangible personal property.
 This line must be completed for the estate of a Maine resident decedent.
 The estate of a nonresident decedent should leave this line blank.
 For the estate of a Maine resident decedent, enter the value of all intangible personal property included in line 6.
 Examples of intangible personal property include, but are not limited to, cash, brokerage account balances, interest and dividends, life insurance proceeds, and annuities. - Line 10: Net Maine estate tax.
 Residents: multiply line 9 by line 7.
 Nonresidents: multiply line 9 by line 8.
 If the estate of a resident decedent pays estate tax to another jurisdiction on real or tangible personal property included in a trust, LLC or other pass-through entity, Maine will allow a credit for that tax paid.
 The other jurisdiction must look through the entity to the underlying assets and tax any real or tangible personal property located in that state as if directly owned by the decedent.
-See Worksheet D -- Credit for Estate Tax paid to Other Jurisdictions By Resident Estates, available online at www.maine.gov/revenue/forms, or by calling the Estate Tax Hotline at (207) 626-8480. - Line 11: Payments.
+See Worksheet D -- Credit for Estate Tax paid to Other Jurisdictions By Resident Estates, available online at www.maine.gov/revenue/tax-return-forms, or by calling the estate tax hotline at (207) 626-8480. - Line 11: Payments.
 Enter the total amount of Maine estimated and extension payments made for this estate.
 If this is an amended return, include on this line the amount of Maine estate tax paid with the original return. - Line 12: Interest and penalty amounts.
 Interest and penalties may apply if the return is filed, or the tax is paid, after the due date.
-The annual interest rate for 2019 is 6%, compounded monthly.
+The annual interest rate for 2020 is 7%, compounded monthly.
+For 2021, the annual interest rate is 5%, compounded monthly.